-These three modules will allow you to identify and investigate aspects of professional practice as qualified teachers with the aim of improving that practice.
+These three modules on the PGDip Teaching Studies programme will allow you to identify and investigate aspects of professional practice as qualified teachers with the aim of improving that practice.
 The course normally runs as a one year programme and commences in September and ends in July.

 Investigating my work with learners

-Investigating my work as a member of a school team
+Investigating my work as a member of a team

 This module will focus on collaboration, team work and mentoring.
 You will examine your work as a member of a team and review your role as a colleague and a mentor supporting staff in class and in school.
 This could be as a beginner mentor, supporting for the first time, or as an experienced mentor, wanting to develop and enhance knowledge, understanding and skills.

 Students who successfully complete the PGDip Teaching Studies can apply to the MA Teaching Studies which is an opportunity for you to develop in-depth understanding of an educational topic of personal and/or professional interest.
 The dissertation research culminates in a formal, written report of an original investigation.